Baltic Honeybadger 2019 Bitcoin conference (Riga, Latvia - Sep 14-15) ticket sales started: bh2019.hodlhodl.com

 No, it is not, but it is crucial for your convenience and confidence: it is very important for traders to not only see the rating, but also understand what kind of issues or advantages a particular trader has.

 Hodl Hodl ensures traders safety by providing a unique multisig escrow for each contract created on our exchange.
 The cryptocurrency remains locked in the multisig escrow (P2SH) address on the blockchain.

-In order to release cryptocurrency, two keys are needed - one which belongs to the seller, one belongs to Hodl Hodl exchange, and (in case the contract type is 2-out-of-3) another belongs to the buyer.
+In order to release cryptocurrency, two keys are needed - one which belongs to the seller, one belongs to Hodl Hodl exchange, and another belongs to the buyer.
 Such a system ensures that both buyer and seller are protected from scams.
 The seller is not able to have cryptocurrencies refunded from escrow without both Hodl Hodl’s key and the buyer’s approval, and the buyer is not able to receive cryptocurrency unless the exchange signs the release transaction with its key, and the seller signs it with his key.